ognistik/alfred-superwhisper/README.md

 3. Go into Alfred’s settings, Superwhisper’s workflow editor, and double click the variables block (pink color-coded) next to the hotkey you want to setup.
 4. Paste the deep link in the right field of `theUrl`.
 5. Double click the hotkey block and choose your favorite keyboard shortcut :)

+**NOTE:** A better approach instead of setting these custom hotkeys within the Workflow, is to set them in a separate workflow, such as [this one.](https://github.com/user-attachments/files/19871158/Superwhisper.Triggers.zip) This prevents potential functionality loss with future workflow updates.

 ---
 ### THE EXTERNAL TRIGGER